tonymullen/ProMERNStackBook/README.md

 # Pro MERN Stack book notes

+## Chapter 8

+Modularization and Webpack

+### Chapter 8 notes and errors:

+* At the end of page 204 the author foreshadows a change that you will make in `server.js`.
+Be aware that the actual line you'll add is a bit different than what's shown here, as the `graphql_date.js` actually needs to be `./graphql_date.js`.
+The correct change is given on page 206.

 ## Chapter 7

 In Chapter 7 we began to structure the project in a more appropriate way to a scalable client/server application, essentially breaking the project into an API server and a separate UI server, each of which we're treating as independent, loosely coupled applications in their own right.